Richards-Gebaur Memorial Airport: Military

 The former military buildings and flightline facilities at Richards-Gebaur are now essentially abandoned, left in a deteriorating state.
 Most of the former buildings, including the Officers' and NCOs' Clubs, the base hospital, theater, and commissary, the Wing Headquarters buildings, and some of the base housing have been demolished.
 Around 2010, the former alert hangars and pads were demolished, along with the east–west runway, to provide space for roadworks providing access to the intermodal facility and the new National Nuclear Security Administration facility that was under construction to the north of the former base.
+The site also housed the USMC Mobilization Command (MOBCOM) until June 2011.
+The base also provided housing for the Marines that worked at the Defense Finance Accounting Service Kansas City (DFAS-KC) until its closure.

 Many of the previous Air Defense Command structures remain intact, including the SAGE block-house, the control tower, and some hangars.
 Some buildings that had been used by the 442nd Civil Engineering Squadron buildings were reconstructed for civilian use, while others, including the base gymnasium, library, bowling alley, personnel office and law enforcement buildings, and some other offices and dorms that were acquired for use by the Calvary Bible College.
 The base's original swimming pool has been filled in and is now an open field.